2020 WNBA season: Postponement due to the COVID-19 pandemic

 As with most professional sports leagues, the WNBA season was affected by the COVID-19 pandemic.
 On April 3, 2020, the WNBA announced that the start of its schedule would also be postponed.
 The 2020 entry draft took place as originally scheduled on April 17, although it was done remotely.
 On the originally scheduled opening day, May 15, 2020, Engelbert told ESPN that the players would get their first paychecks on June 1.
 On June 4, ESPN reported that the WNBA was planning on a shortened 22-game regular season to be held at IMG Academy, with players receiving 60% of their salaries.
 On June 9, The Next reported that many players were unhappy with the reduced salary, and the league revised its plans by June 12 to include full season salaries for players.
 On June 15, the return-to-play proposal was approved.
 The playoff format, which included single-elimination first and second-round games and then five-game series for the semifinals and finals, stayed the same and ended in October.

-2020 WNBA draft
+Draft

-The New York Liberty have the first pick in the 2020 WNBA draft.
+The New York Liberty had the first pick in the 2020 WNBA draft.
 The Liberty selected Sabrina Ionescu first overall.
-The full draft was televised on ESPN in the USA and on both TSN2 and SN1 in Canada.
+The full draft was televised on ESPN in the US and on both TSN2 and SN1 in Canada.